yeoman/yeoman.io/app/_includes/yeoman.wiki/Stylus-integration.md

 ## How to

 1. add `grunt-contrib-stylus` as a devDependency by running `npm install -D grunt-contrib-stylus`.
 This will add it to your package.json after installing.
+You may also run `npm install -D  canvas` if you want to use the node-canvas fallback for gradients(see nib doc).
 2. declare the task in Gruntfile.js:
 ```
   grunt.loadNpmTasks('grunt-contrib-stylus');